EasyJet fares soar by a quarter this Easter as flight bookings surge

 Each seat flown by easyJet between October and December 2022 earned easyJet £67, up 36 per cent compared with a year earlier.

-Part of this was due to higher load factors, with an average of 87 per cent of seats filled over the final three months of 2022 – 10 per cent higher than the previous year.
+Part of this was due to higher load factors, with an average of 87 per cent of seats filled over the final three months of 2022 – 10 per cent better than the previous year.

 During the October to December spell, easyJet lost £133m – almost £1.5m per day.
 But this was better than the airline had anticipated.